LPIC-1: System Administrator Exam 101 (v5 Objectives)

 Finding Commands on a Linux System

-find command, there are a few other commands that we can use to locate files and folders on a Linux system.
-This lesson will introduce the
+Aside from the `find` command, there are a few other commands that we can use to locate files and folders on a Linux system.
+This lesson will introduce the `locate`, `updatedb` and `whereis` commands.
+We will also learn the differences between how these commands work as opposed to the `find` command.

 QUIZ: LPIC-1 104.4 - 104.6 Linux Permissions and the FHS